 It’s highly recommended that the average woman gets 320 mg of magnesium a day and 420 mg of magnesium for men.
 Magnesium deficiency is extremely common in people who consume a low carb diet, so it’s extremely important that you consume enough magnesium on the keto diet.
 A lot of dark greens, seeds, and buts have a medium amount of carbohydrates, so you may tend to stay away from these foods.

 Vitamin D supplements

-Vitamin D is a fat-soluble nutrient that also functions as a hormone inside of the body.
+Viva Naturals High-Potency Vitamin D3, 5,000 IU, 360 Softgels is a fat-soluble nutrient that also functions as a hormone inside of the body.
 Vitamin D is naturally found in fatty fish, many dairy products, and a certain list of mushrooms.

 Having enough Vitamin D inside of the body over a period of time will allow the body’s bones to absorb minerals like calcium and magnesium, while also maintaining optimal health for the immune system, neuromuscular system, and the cardiovascular system.